 Most of the limited sex education we get in our lives is about the big important stuff.
 STIs.
 Pregnancy prevention.
 What your Fallopian tubes look like.
 The rest is that Cosmo crap about helicopter sex moves and 135 different ways to perform fellatio, which is pretty much useless unless you’re in a heterosexual relationship with a partner who likes having chocolate drizzled all over his man parts.
 Which leaves us with a dearth of practical information about how to actually enjoy sex once we start having it.
 So to kick off Feminism Month, Meg has agreed to let me take the reins on a mini-series about sexual exploration within relationships, and how to make the most of what I consider to be the great reward of monogamous relationships.

 So let’s go.
 Ask the questions that have been swirling around in the back of your mind but you haven’t gotten up the nerve to ask.
 Ask about things you think nobody else wants to talk about.
 Ask the things you’ve been otherwise too embarrassed to talk about in real life.
 (Ways to initiate?
 Orgasm advice?
 Sex toy recommendations?
 Lay it on us.)
 We’ll round up our answers later this month, along with insights from the staff and a few of the most downright useful things I’ve learned on this journey so far.

 And don’t forget, you can always leave your comments anonymously.
 Just make sure both your name AND email address are anonymous, or else Gravatar will pick up your photo and autopopulate the comments section with it.

-Photo by APW Kara Schultz
+Photo: Kara Schultz